Joyyujia/Graph-Neural-Networks-for-Enhancing-Sentiment-Analysis/README.md

 analysis by showcasing the effectiveness of combining GNNs with existing NLP frameworks, offering insights into the nuanced emotional landscape of digital communications during a global crisis.
+Please view the poster and report via our website: https://yuxinguo13.github.io/capstone_project/

 ## Environment Setup